fl0mb/azure_priv_enum/README.md

 4. Different feature sets depending on the AzureAD licensing.

-The goal of this tool is to find every privilege a given identity might have, including nested assignments via groups or PIM eligible assignments.

 ## Usage
 In order to run it, a privileged user with global read access is recommended.
-Only a tenant-id/domain and the identity to query are needed to start:
+Only a tenant-id/domain and the identity to query are needed to start.
+For convenience, the -i parameter accepts object-ids of users, groups, service principals, app registrations and client-ids.
+The initial output will show you the kind of identity provided.

 ```bash
 python az.py -t 94c579f8-ac71-4528-9fde-7c56a007991b -i 83c6f248-97b4-41b7-941d-7c56a007991b